 You can use either one or two inputs with SDLA Visualizer by selecting either Single Input or Dual Input mode.
 Changing these radio buttons will change the configuration panels here and elsewhere.
-The image above displays Dual Input mode and below deisplays Single Input mode.
+The image above displays Dual Input mode.
+Press here to view Single Input mode.